-

 Fine & Performing Arts

 This course is designed to give the student an enriching and diverse instrumental music education.
 This class provides several performance opportunities for the student in a variety of settings.
 The daily objective of the course is to foster and promote musical growth through the playing of an instrument by the student.
 As a member of the band program, group effort and cooperation are necessary to a successful program.
 Band is a skilled effort in which each student is expected to show technical and musical growth throughout this course.
-Students should have at least one year of previous band experience to join this ensemble, though exceptions may be made on a case-by-case basis.

 This course is designed to give students an opportunity to grow in their musical education through performance in a vocal-based ensemble.
 Daily objectives include singing technical warmups to improve vocal technique and singing repertoire that will promote musical growth through its variety.
 As a member of the choir program, group effort and cooperation are necessary to a successful program.
 Choir is a skilled effort in which each student is expected to show technical and musical growth throughout the course.
 Students can join choir with or without any previous choral experience.